cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 26 bytes (hex `0x1a`) are needed -- these 26 bytes
 will have the same effect as the 20KB executable compiled from `shellcode.c`.
-The leftmost colum shows offsets in hex, the second column the exact byte values we want, and the last column the corresponding assembly code:
+The leftmost column shows offsets in hex, the second column the exact byte values we want, and the last column the corresponding assembly code: